StuWatson/hokodo-challenge/README.md

 Currently it is only used to mock error responses to test the error handling, see Potential Improvements for how we could utilize this further
 ### Assumptions
-- The authors API can return a JSON object with author names as keys and lists of books as values e.g.
+- The authors endpoint can return a JSON object with author names as keys and lists of books as values e.g.
 ```
 {
     "Mrs. John Doe": [